ovh/docs/pages/public_cloud/compute/public-cloud-first-steps/guide.en-gb.md

 [Depending on your setup](#create-ssh), you will have to enter a passphrase that protects your private key or specify the path to your key file.
 Consult our [SSH keys guide](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated#multiplekeys) for detailed information on this topic.

 If you use an alternative SSH client software, refer to its user documentation.
-A usage example for the open-source solution `PuTTY` are available in [this guide](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated#useputty).
+A usage example for the open-source solution `PuTTY` is available in [this guide](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated#useputty).

 Continue with [Step 6 below](#manage-access).